awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-terms.md

 **Example AZ Code Generator Process**

-![\[You can create your own components with the AZ Code Generator.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/az-code-gen-workflow.png)
+![\[You can create your own components with the AZ Code Generator.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/iimages/codegen/az-code-gen-workflow.png)
-For more information, see [Automating Boilerplate with AZ Code Generator](az-code-gen-intro.md)\.
+For more information, see [Automating boilerplate with AZ Code Generator](az-code-gen-intro.md)\.

 **Behavior Context**
 You can use the [Behavior Context](component-entity-system-reflection-behavior-context.md) to reflect runtime code to make it accessible to scripting languages like Lua or scripting environments like Lumberyard's **Script Canvas** editor\.
 The behavior context provides bindings that invoke runtime C\+\+ code\.